Timoses/dotfim/README.md

 #### `dotfim remove <dotfile1> <dotfile2> ... <dotfileN>`

-DotfiM will stop managing dotfiles and only leave the content of the local section in each, respectively.
-The corresponding gitfile is also removed and the changes are commited to the gitRepo.
+DotfiM will stop managing these dotfiles and only leave the content of the local section in each, respectively.
+The corresponding gitfile is left in the git repository unmanaged.